cs4s/cso-2016/programming_scratch.md

 Scratch is a Visual Programming language that can be used to create interactive stories, animations and games.
 We recommend you start with the *Introduction to Scratch* tutorial before completing the *Making Cookie Bird* tutorial, both of which are linked below.

+The form for the Scratch Teacher Account demonstration is available [here](https://goo.gl/forms/QfuEbPMs8Tr1S31L2).

 ## Files

 - [Visual Programming with Scratch Presentation (PDF presentation)](visual_programming_presentation.pdf)